make-demo-learn-math/make-demo-learn-math.github.io/doc/Outline.md

   - We want to generate a repeatable sequence that looks random, but will be exactly the same for each player based on an initial seed value
+  - not really "random", but "pseudo random" based on a seed value
+  - a different seed value will generate a completely different universe
+  - every player with the same seed value will see the same universe
   - We want "pseudorandom": looks random but is deterministic
   - What does it mean to "look random"?
   - Some degree of "randomness"